Narayan Rayamajhi: Early life

-Narayan Rayamajhi was born on 25 April 1961 in Jhadewa −05, Palpa District Nepal to Suryabhadur Rayamajhi and Krishna kumari Rayamajhi.
+Popular Singer and music composer Narayan Rayamajhi was born on 25 April 1961 in Jhadewa −05, Palpa District Nepal to Suryabhadur Rayamajhi and Krishna kumari Rayamajhi.
 He had a keen interest in musical field from his childhood.
 He embraced himself with many musical and cultural possessions.
 He learned to play musical instruments on his own.
 Later on his early 20s he moved to Kathmandu to initiate his Nepali music career, obtained Bachelor in Arts (B.A.) from Tribhuvan University and Diploma in Vocal from Prayag Sangeet Samiti, Allahabad India.
 Rayamajhi delegation to persuade his dream follows the foot step of his Late elder brother Laxman Rayamajhi.
 Rayamajhi has been an advisor of the Music Museum Nepal for some 20 years and he has continuously supported and aided the museum in many sphere during the time by filming, directing and editing he was a member of jury of international folk music film festival in 2012.
 He has played a vital role in promoting and protecting endangered Nepal Folk music.